The two great forgotten Cristiano goals ruined by no goal-line tech

 However, he is never satisfied with what he already has and will undoubtedly argue that he should have at least three more goals for his country.

-During Portugal’s 2022 World Cup qualifier against Serbia, Ronaldo was left fuming after he was controversially denied a last-minute winner.
+During Portugal’s 2022 World Cup qualifier against Serbia last March, Ronaldo was left fuming after he was controversially denied a last-minute winner.

 The 36-year-old had every right to feel aggrieved given the ball had indeed crossed the line, but the lack of goal-line technology in place at the Rajko Mitic Stadium meant that Serbia were given a reprieve.